thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express:_Middleware.desc.md

 - Describe what middleware is and its role in Express
 - List the three parameters that every piece of middleware is passed
 - List two examples of middleware
-- Use Body Parser to handle POST request
+- Use Body Parser to handle POST requests

 ##[What is middleware?](http://expressjs.com/guide/using-middleware.html)